abrmeval/Git_Commands-Cheat-Sheet/CheatSheetTakenFromBook.md

 ### Undoing Things
-If you want to redo that commit, make the additional changes you forgot, stage them, and commit again using the `--amend` option:
+If you want to redo that commit, make the additional changes you forgot, stage them, and commit again, you can use the `--amend` option:
 <br>
 Example:
 `git commit --amend`